 Case management and community service referrals

 Senior Services provides bilingual case management and referrals to community services.
 Our Resource Specialists offer individualized consultation with a focus on low-income seniors, basic-needs financial applications assistance, caregiver support, respite assistance and education.
 Services are available to those age 60 and up and their families.
+If you are looking for local resources for older adults or family caregivers, contact a Resource Specialist by calling 303-441-4388.
+En Español 303-413-7494.

 Health, wellness and lifelong learning opportunities